tmtsoftware/csw/docs/src/main/deployment/network-topology.md

 ## Examples

-* Gateway should be accessed in `Outside` network, hence it is auth enabled and its public IP is registered with location service.
+* Gateway should be accessed in `Outside` network, hence it is auth enabled and its outside IP is registered with location service.
-* HCD/Assembly should be accessed within `Inside` network only, hence their private IP is registered with location service
+* HCD/Assembly should be accessed within `Inside` network only, hence their inside IP is registered with location service

-## Terminologies

-* `Private` and `Inside` network means the same thing
-* `Public` and `Outside` network means the same thing